 Hi, I’m Mik, an independent music producer making music for film and advertisement.
-Recently I teamed up with other professional composers and we created TunePocket, a Web site where, for a small annual fee, video editors and filmmakers can download all our music and use it in personal and commercial projects.
+Recently I teamed up with other professional composers and we created TunePocket, a Web site where, for a small annual fee, video editors and filmmakers unlimited access to all our music.

 Here’s why I think that’s a great topic:

-1) Music for videos is a popular subject with many people searching daily for royalty free and production music.
+1) Music for videos is a popular subject with many people searching daily for royalty free and production / stock music.

-2) Not too many music libraries offer unlimited AND professional royalty free music by subscription and there is strong interest from the video and media creators in that kind of service.
+2) Not too many music libraries offer unlimited access to professional quality royalty free music collections and there is strong interest from the video and media creators in that kind of service.

-3) If your goal is to monetize your blog, we offer affiliate commission for referrals.
-We can discuss other options.
-Contact TunePocket
+3) If your goal is to monetize your blog, TunePocket offers affiliate commission for referrals.
+Contact TunePocket for details

 Here’s some background information you might find useful: